emaloney/MBDataEnvironment/README.md

 $cats[1]
 ```

-The expression above would yield the object at index `1` of the `NSArray` associated with the variable named "`cats`".
+The expression above would yield the object at index `1` of the `NSArray` associated with the variable named `cats`.
 Because array indexes are zero-based, this is actually the second item in the array: the string "`Duncan`".

 Subreferences in Mockingbird expressions can also be chained together: